nrgtwithers/paletopia/README.md

 ### What needs to be done

-[ ] Allow users to upload photo from their computer
-[ ] Allow users to take a picture from their devices camara
 [ ] Polish Layout
 [ ] Display color pallete currently storage in local storage
 [ ]